Measures in Power BI Desktop

 Measures calculate a result from an expression formula.
 When you create your own measures, you’ll use the Data Analysis Expressions (DAX) formula language.
-DAX includes a library of over 200 functions, operators, and constructs, providing immense flexibility in creating measures to calculate results for just about any data analysis need.
+DAX includes a library of over 200 functions, operators, and constructs.
+Its library provides immense flexibility in creating measures to calculate results for just about any data analysis need.

 DAX formulas are a lot like Excel formulas.
-DAX even has many of the same functions like DATE, SUM, and LEFT.
+DAX even has many of the same functions as Excel, such like DATE, SUM, and LEFT.
 But, DAX’s functions are meant to work with relational data like we have in Power BI Desktop.

 Let’s look at an example

 Jan is a sales manager at Contoso.
 She’s been asked to provide reseller sales projections over the next fiscal year.
-She decides to base her estimates on last year’s sales amounts, with a six percent annual increase resulting from various promotions that are scheduled over the next six months.
+Jan decides to base the estimates on last year’s sales amounts, with a six percent annual increase resulting from various promotions that are scheduled over the next six months.

-To report the estimates, she imports last year’s sales data into Power BI Desktop.
+To report the estimates, Jan imports last year’s sales data into Power BI Desktop.
 She finds the SalesAmount field in the Reseller Sales table.
-Because the data she imported only contains sales amounts for last year, she renames the SalesAmount field to Last Years Sales.
-She then drag Last Years Sales onto the report canvas.
+Because the imported data only contains sales amounts for last year, Jan renames the SalesAmount field to Last Years Sales.
+Jan then drag Last Years Sales onto the report canvas.
 It appears in a chart visualization as single value that is the sum of all reseller sales from last year.

 But, Jan needs a measure to calculate sales projections for the coming year, which will be based on last year’s sales multiplied by 1.06 to account for the expected 6 percent increase in business.
 For this calculation, she’ll create her own measure.
 Using the New Measure feature, she creates a new measure, then enters the following DAX formula: